Venezuela, An Example of Modern-Day Socialism

 travel on foot, and hope to able to cross the border into a neighboring country?
 From where

 and whom will your next meal and cup of water come?
-And people in the U.S. almost nominated
+And people in the U.S. want to nominate

 a Socialist to be President? ¡Ay, caramba!